-Sydney is the place to be this summer.
+Sydney shines year-round with an action-packed calendar of events.
 Be swept away by a performance of a lifetime.
 Watch a blockbuster sporting event that will leave you on the edge of your seat.
 Find yourself drawn into the city’s stories at an exhibition that will open your heart and mind.
-And when the sun goes down, stay out late – there are laneways to explore, unique food and wine to devour, live music to sing along to and festive Christmas markets to explore.
+And when the sun goes down, stay out late – there are laneways to explore, unique food and wine to devour, and live music to sing along to.
 Come out and play.

 Whether you’re looking for events today, tomorrow, the next 14 days or beyond, the Sydney calendar is full of vibrant, exciting, intriguing and memorable experiences.
 The UNESCO World Heritage-listed Sydney Opera House hosts hundreds of outstanding performances every year.